stewartmustang/stewartmustang/README.md

 - 👋 Hi, I’m @stewartmustang
 - 👀 I’m interested in learning how to use my FlipperZero.
+I am not looking to hack the world just looking to see what I can do with this tool
-- 🌱 I’m currently learning how code
+- 🌱 I’m currently learning how to code
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...